truenas/middleware/docs/userguide/freenas_plugins.rst

 longer required. **Before deleting a PBI,** make sure that you don't have any data or configuration in the jail that you do not want to lose.
 If you do, back it up first, before deleting the PBI.

-In the example shown in Figure 12.4a, the CouchPotato PBI has been installed and the user has clicked its "Delete" button.
-As described in the previous sections, this PBI appears in the "Plugins" portion of the tree, its associated jail, *couchpotato_1* , appears in the "Jails" portion of the tree, and the
+In the example shown in Figure 12.4a, the Sabnzbd PBI has been installed and the user has clicked its "Delete" button.
+As described in the previous sections, this PBI appears in the "Plugins" portion of the tree, its associated jail, *sabnzbd_1* , appears in the "Jails" portion of the tree, and the
 PBI shows as installed in the "Installed" tab of Plugins.
 A pop-up message asks the user if they are sure that they want to delete.
-**This is the one and only warning.** If the user clicks "Yes", this PBI will be removed from the Plugins portion of the tree, its associated jail, *couchpotato_1*, will be deleted, and the PBI will no longer show as installed in the "Installed" tab of Plugins.
+**This is the one and only warning.** If the user clicks "Yes", this PBI will be removed from the Plugins portion of the tree, its associated jail, *sabnzbd_1*, will be deleted, and the PBI will no longer show as installed in the "Installed" tab of Plugins.

 **Figure 12.4a: Deleting an Installed PBI**